By Paul Taylor

 2. Increasing cell energy levels (in the form of ATP - adenosine triphosphate).

 vasodilation (widening blood vessels) which then increases blood flow

 and the supply of nutrients to the hair follicles.

-Laser hair loss treatment is aimed towards those who have only just begun to lose hair or develop thinning hair, and not really for anyone whose hair loss is already severe.
+Laser hair regrowth treatment is aimed towards those who have only just started losing hair or developing thinning hair, and not really for anyone whose hair loss is already severe.

 However, since laser hair therapy also has a skin healing effect, it can also be used to help the scalp recover following hair transplant surgery.

-Laser hair loss treatment is also known as: low level laser therapy (LLLT), cold laser therapy and laser phototherapy.
+Laser hair growth treatment is also known as: low level laser therapy (LLLT), cold laser therapy and laser phototherapy.

-The wavelength said to be of most benefit for hair regrowth is 650 nanometers (nm), which is visible as red light as you can see from the image opposite.
+The wavelength generally said to be of most benefit for hair regrowth is approximately 650 nanometers (1)(2), which is visible as red light (as you can see from this image).

 However, some companies use slightly different wavelengths in an attempt to improve hair regrowth even more.

 Laser light is coherent – the light waves do not scatter because they’re "in phase" with each other.
 This gives a concentrated beam of light.
 Other types of light, like LEDs, are non-coherent (or incoherent) – their light particles (photons) are not in phase and so will randomly scatter as soon as they leave the light source.